segs-slam/SEGS-SLAM/README.md

 ```
 sudo make install
 ```
-If you prefer installing OpenCV to a custom path by adding `-DCMAKE_INSTALL_PREFIX=/your_preferred_path` option to the `cmake` command, remember to help PRGS-SLAM find OpenCV by adding additional cmake options.
+If you prefer installing OpenCV to a custom path by adding `-DCMAKE_INSTALL_PREFIX=/your_preferred_path` option to the `cmake` command, remember to help SEGS-SLAM find OpenCV by adding additional cmake options.
 See `build.sh` for details.
 Otherwise, you can also add the following line to `CMakeLists.txt`, `ORB-SLAM3/CMakeLists.txt` and `ORB-SLAM3/Thirdparty/DBoW2/CMakeLists.txt`, just like what we did for LibTorch.
 ```
 set(OpenCV_DIR /your_preferred_path/lib/cmake/opencv4)
 ```